neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

 ## Introduction

-So far this week we’ve seen a lot of biological detail about neurons.
+So far this week we've seen a lot of biological detail about neurons.
 The topic of this section is how we abstract and simplify this into very simple models.

 :::{note}
-In this section, we’ll focus on models without a lot of biological detail like the spatial structure of the neuron, and we’ll come back to that in the next section.
+In this section, we'll focus on models without a lot of biological detail like the spatial structure of the neuron, and we'll come back to that in the next section.
 :::

 ## Artificial neuron

-You’re probably familiar with the artificial neuron from machine learning.
+You're probably familiar with the artificial neuron from machine learning.

 ```{figure} figures/ann-unit.jpg
 :label: ann-unit